fajararahman14/RoadSignSpotter-RSS-/README.md

 # Bangkit Product-base Capstone Project
-Road Sign Traffic (RSS) is built as a requirement for Bangkit 2023's Product-based Capstone Project.
+Road Sign Spotter (RSS) is built as a requirement for Bangkit 2023's Product-based Capstone Project.
 This repository is built as an all-in-one access for every repositories used by this project (links to each repo are included below)

 # Team Members
 | Name                            | Student ID | Path                | Contacts                                     |